An Action Language for Multi-Agent Domains: Foundations: Conclusions and Future Works

 \section{Conclusions and Future Works}

 In this paper, we developed an action language for representing and reasoning about effects of actions in multi-agent domains.
 The language considers world-altering actions, sensing actions, and announcement actions.
 It also allows the dynamic specification of agents' observability with respect to action occurrences, enabling varying degrees of visibility of action occurrences and action effects.
-The semantics of the language relies on the notion of states (pointed Kripke structures), used as representations of the states of the world and states of agents' knowledge and beliefs; the semantics builds on a transition function, which maps pairs of states and actions to sets of states.
+The semantics of the language relies on the notion of states (pointed Kripke structures), used as representations of the states of the world and states of agents' knowledge and beliefs; the semantics builds on a transition function, which maps pairs of states and actions to sets of states and employs the well-known notion of update models as the underlying machineries.

-We discussed several properties of the transition function and identified a class of theories (\emph{definite action theories}) whose set of initial {\bf S5}-states is finite, thus allowing for the development of algorithms for the {\bf S5}-entailment relation that is critical in applications such as planning and temporal reasoning.
-We also relate the proposed language to the update model based approaches for representing and reasoning about effects of actions in multi-agent domains.
+We discussed several properties of the transition function and identified a class of theories (\emph{definite action theories}) whose set of initial {\bf S5}-states is finite, thus allowing for the development of algorithms for the {\bf S5}-entailment relation that is critical in applications such as planning, temporal reasoning, and diagnosis.

-The development of \ma0 is our first step towards our goal of developing automated reasoning and planning systems in multi-agent domains.
-This will be our focus in the near future.
-In addition, we plan to extend the language to deal with lying and/or misleading actions, refine the distinction between knowledge and beliefs of the agents, expand the language to include non-deterministic actions and static causal laws, and specify more general models of agents' observability, to capture some of the capabilities of update models that are missing from \ma0.
+The development of \mastar{} is a first step towards the goal of developing scalable and efficient automated reasoning and planning systems in multi-agent domains.
+Important next steps include extending the language to deal with lying and/or misleading actions, refining the distinction between knowledge and beliefs of the agents, and specifying more general models of agents' observability, to capture some of the capabilities of update models that are missing from \mastar{}.